 Downtown Park - NE entrance artwork

-Piloti by artist Marc Fornes/THEVERYMANY is part of a new entrance into the Downtown Park at Bellevue Way and NE 4th Street and is conceived as a key location on the Grand Connection.
-The work consists of fluted columns that will rise to form an artistic canopy with perforated light filtering through.
+Piloti by artist Marc Fornes/THEVERYMANY is part of a new entrance into the Downtown Park at Bellevue Way and Northeast Fourth Street and is conceived as a key location on the Grand Connection.
+The work consists of fluted columns that rise to form an artistic canopy with perforated light filtering through.
 The artwork, comprised of over 6,600 unique panels with over 60,000 handmade folds and fastened with over 180,000 rivets, reflects Bellevue’s innovative technology sector, love of natural forms and robust creative community of thinkers and makers.
 The artwork was opened to the public in May 2023.

 Rooted